1983 British Grand Prix: Qualifying report

 The front row of the grid was filled by the Ferraris of René Arnoux and Patrick Tambay, Arnoux over 0.6 seconds ahead.
-Arnoux was the first driver ever to lap Silverstone in under 1:10.
+Arnoux created history with his lap as he was the first driver ever to lap Silverstone in under 70 seconds.
 Drivers' Championship leader Alain Prost was third in his Renault, with Elio de Angelis in the Lotus alongside him on the second row.
 The two Brabhams made up the third row with Riccardo Patrese ahead of Nelson Piquet, while on the fourth row were Eddie Cheever in the second Renault and Manfred Winkelhock in the ATS.
 Completing the top ten were Andrea de Cesaris in the Alfa Romeo and Derek Warwick in the Toleman.
 Further down the grid, the Spirit team with its Honda turbo engine made an impressive debut as Stefan Johansson qualified 14th, ahead of both McLarens and just one place behind reigning World Champion Keke Rosberg in the Williams.

+Reigning World Champion Rosberg, the fastest of the non-turbos, was some 4.293 seconds slower than Arnoux.
+Soon to be local hero Nigel Mansell, having his first Grand Prix in the Lotus Renault, qualified 18th after a troubled practice in sorting the new car.
+Mansell had raced in the non-championship 1983 Race of Champions at Brands Hatch in the turbo powered Lotus 93T earlier in the season, but until Silverstone his only Grands Prix were in the Ford powered cars.